mb1689/tortbleed/README.md

 ==========Troubleshooting==========

 You may get tracebacks because I haven't included any error handling.
-The two most common I found during testing are explained below.
+The 3 most common I found during testing are explained below.

 1 - socks.Socks5Error: ((2, 'connection not allowed by ruleset'),)
 This occurs when the Tor Relay you are connected to for this particular scan doesn't allow